ThienNguyen2002/ThienNguyen2002/README.md

 - 🔭 Working on CommuteTrax (As of August 28, 2022)
 - 🌱 Learning React / Azure Functions / REST API's in free time
-- 🎓 Learning Algorithms and Computer Organiaztion at University
+- 🎓 Learning Algorithms and Computer Organiaztion in school

 ## About me 😎